vitest-dev/vitest/docs/guide/browser.md

 ### Early Development

 The browser mode feature of Vitest is still in its early stages of development.
 As such, it may not yet be fully optimized, and there may be some bugs or issues that have not yet been ironed out.
-It is recommended that users augment their Vitest browser experience with a standalone browser-side test runner like Cypress.
+It is recommended that users augment their Vitest browser experience with a standalone browser-side test runner like WebdriverIO, Cypress or Playwright.

 ### Longer Initialization